MagneticParticleImaging/MPIFiles.jl/docs/src/conversion.md

 ```
 The second argument can alternatively also be an `MPIFile` handle.

-There is also a more low level interface which gives the user the control to
+Alternatively, there is also a more low level interface which gives the user the control to
 change parameters before storing.
 This look like this
 ```julia
 params = loadDataset(f)